andylokandy/smallbox/README.md

 extern crate smallbox;
 ```

-If you want this crate to work with dynamic-sized type, you can request it via:
+If you want this crate to work with dynamically-sized types, you can enable it via:

 ```toml
 [dependencies]
 smallbox = { version = "0.8", features = ["coerce"] }
 ```

-Currently `smallbox` by default links to the standard library, but if you would
+Currently, `smallbox` by default links to the standard library, but if you would
 instead like to use this crate in a `#![no_std]` situation or crate, you can request this via:

 ```toml